OmkarKirpan/pptxTrans/memory-bank/activeContext.md

   - Fixed API format compatibility issue by updating field names from 'action' to 'type' across the entire codebase
   - Enhanced error handling for service unavailability with specific error messages and graceful degradation
   - Updated documentation for test session ID pattern and environment configuration
+  - **Frontend Integration:** (NEW)
+    - Integrated the `useAuditLog` hook into the editor page for user actions
+    - Enhanced `SlideCanvas` component to pass detailed shape data for better audit logging
+    - Implemented audit logging for key user actions (viewing, editing, navigation)
+    - Added error handling and offline support through the `AuditQueueService`

 - **Database Schema:** Successfully defined and created `slides`, `slide_shapes`, `audit_logs`, and `session_shares` tables in Supabase, including RLS policies and `updated_at` triggers.